Chapter 1: The Mandalorian: Writing

 The episode takes place five years after the events of Return of the Jedi in the year of 9 ABY in the franchise's timeline.
 The reason of taking the timeline was due to the producers considering that there's a lot of story to tell between the events of Return of the Jedi and The Force Awakens.
 For the creation of the series, Favreau took inspiration from several western and samurai films as for the development of the series.
 The main character of the series, the Mandalorian was mostly influenced by Clint Eastwood's character the Man with No Name and the samurai characters from Akira Kurosawa films.
 During the creation of the character, Favreau attempted to match the look and aesthetics used in the original Star Wars trilogy, particularly the first film, Star Wars (1977).
-Favreu describes the character as "a lone gunfighter in the outer reaches of the galaxy far from the authority of the New Republic".
+Favreau describes the character as "a lone gunfighter in the outer reaches of the galaxy far from the authority of the New Republic".

 For the episode, Favreau took inspiration from several western and samurai films to create some of the scenes of the films.
 The Mandalorian is forced to team up with a bounty droid IG-11 in order to manage to reach the asset that both are looking for.
 The scene is a direct reference of the film For a Few Dollars More (1965) where the Man with No Name (Manco is the nickname he uses for the film) is forced to team up with another bounty hunter.
 These plot point would be reused for the season's finale for the episode "Chapter 8: Redemption", and the second season's sixth episode "Chapter 14: The Tragedy".
 The Big Country (1958) also serves as an influence for the series, for the scene where the Mandalorian is trained to ride a Blurrg by Kuiil, similarly when James McKay is trained to ride a horse by a more experienced rancher.
 The film also references The Wild Bunch (1969), for the scene where the Mandalorian and IG-11 are forced to fight a small army of enemies in a small town and the main character uses a cannon to finish the enemies, which is reminiscent to the brutal battle sequence at "Agua Verde".

 Pedro Pascal portrays the titular Mandalorian in the series.